OB-GYN Medical Assistant: Salary, Duties, & How to Become

 OB-GYN medical assistants specifically work in women’s healthcare, assisting with prenatal checkups and helping with bedside procedures like IUD insertions.

-This guide will go over everything you need to know about OB-GYN medical assistants, including what they do, where they work, average salary, and how to become one.
+This guide will go over everything you need to know about OB-GYN medical assistants, including what they do, where they work, median salary, and how to become one.

 What is an OB-GYN Medical Assistant?